 Some of these benefits may include:

 - Boron helps with the metabolism of minerals and diet.
 It helps the gastrointestinal tract absorb these nutrients from food.
 This also helps to provide other improvements in the body.
 Certain nutrients help to promote a healthier sexual function.
 Some nutrients play a critical role in maintaining proper blood circulation throughout the body.
 Additionally, several other nutritional deficiencies can cause hormone imbalances.

 - Boron can also yield mental benefits.
 There may be an improvement in cognitive function among men who increase their intake of boron.
 Studies also show boron may improve hand-eye coordination.
 The mineral also plays a role in maintaining proper memory function.

 - Some studies show that boron is critical for the absorption and functions of vitamin D in the body.
 When taking boron with vitamin D, the vitamin may be more effective.
 Together, the two may also further contribute to a balance in testosterone levels.

 Side Effects Of Taking Extra Boron

-Boron is generally considered safe with an appropriate daily dose.
+Boron is generally safe with an appropriate daily dose.
 It is, however, crucial not to take too much boron.
 Adults who take over 20 grams of the mineral in a single day may suffer fatal complications.
-A fatal dose is considered between five and six grams within a single day’s timespan in children.
+A fatal dose is between five and six grams within a single day’s timespan in children.

-Some of the side-effects that have been noted include:
+Some of the side-effects include: